LGBTQ+ unsure or questioning what does it all mean?

 Voices For Change: An LGBT+ Youth Conference

-Held on Saturday 25th June 2016 at Winchester’s Ashburton Hall, the Voices for Change LGBT+ Youth Conference sought to bring together young people from across Hampshire to share their views and experiences, and to hear from people who are working to promote the development and wellbeing of LGBT+ young people not just in Hampshire, but across the whole of the UK.
+Held on Saturday 25th June 2016 at Winchester’s Ashburton Hall, the Voices for Change LGBT+ Youth Conference sought to bring together young people from across Hampshire to share their views and experiences, and to hear from people who are working to promote the development and wellbeing of LGBTQ+ young people not just in Hampshire, but across the whole of the UK.

-This event was carefully planned with input from LGBT+ young people every step of the way and featured guest speakers, a number of workshops, and, most importantly, the opportunity for young people to get together and share their experiences
+This event was carefully planned with input from LGBTQ+ young people every step of the way and featured guest speakers, a number of workshops, and, most importantly, the opportunity for young people to get together and share their experiences

 Voices for Change: An LGBT+ Youth Festival